cdktf/cdktf-provider-cloudflare/docs/addressMap.csharp.md

 If you have legacy TLS clients which do not send the TLS server name indicator, then you can specify one default SNI on the map.

+If Cloudflare receives a TLS handshake from a client without an SNI, it will respond with the default SNI on those IPs.
+The default SNI can be any valid zone or subdomain owned by the account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/address_map#default_sni AddressMap#default_sni}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/address_map#default_sni AddressMap#default_sni}

 ---